bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

 ???

-After we've practiced with loaders, we will dive into another of webpack's features, Plugins.
-We will learn how to enhance our projects with some example plugins.
+After we've practiced with loaders, we will learn how to further enhance our projects with webpack plugins.

 ---

 # Questions before we get started?

 ???
-After we handle questions, advance to the next slide and perhaps offer a quick bathroom break
+Are there any questions, before we get started?